Kritieco/India-s-Trade-Analysis/README.md

 framed as a consulting-style market analysis.

 ## Key Findings
-- USA is India's largest export market with a 14.7% share, followed by UAE (9.9%) and China (4.9%)
+ USA is India's largest export market with a 14.7% share, followed by UAE (9.9%) and China (4.9%)
-- Mineral Fuels and Oils is the top exported commodity, followed by Natural Pearls and Nuclear Reactors and Machinery
-- India's exports grew from ~250,000 to ~420,000 USD Million between 2010 and 2021, with a dip in 2015-2016 and 2019-2020
-- Linear regression model forecasts exports reaching 363,959 USD Million by 2024
+ Mineral Fuels and Oils is the top exported commodity, followed by Natural Pearls and Nuclear Reactors and Machinery India's exports grew from approx 250,000 to approx 420,000 USD Million between 2010 and 2021, with a dip in 2015-2016 and 2019-2020 Linear regression model forecasts exports reaching 363,959 USD Million by 2024
-- Congo D. Rep. shows the highest CAGR among all export partners over 2010-2021
+ Congo D. Rep. shows the highest CAGR among all export partners over 2010-2021

 ## Tools and Technologies
-- Python 3
+Python 3
-- pandas — data cleaning and analysis
-- matplotlib and seaborn — data visualisation
-- scikit-learn — linear regression forecasting
+pandas for data cleaning and analysis matplotlib and seaborn for data visualisation scikit-learn for linear regression forecasting
-- Jupyter Notebook — interactive analysis environment
+Jupyter Notebook for interactive analysis environment

 ## Files
-- Tradeanalysis.ipynb — complete Python analysis notebook
-- india_exports_charts.png — all 6 visualisation charts
-- india_exports_clean.xlsx — cleaned summary data with
-  4 sheets (Yearly Trend, Top Countries, Top Commodities, CAGR by Country)
+ Tradeanalysis.ipynb shows complete Python analysis notebook india_exports_charts.png shows all 6 visualisation charts india_exports_clean.xlsx shows cleaned summary data with 4 sheets (Yearly Trend, Top Countries, Top Commodities, CAGR by Country)

 ## Analysis Performed